-- Not all research requires a hypothesis such as ethnography and phenomenology which are intended to provide description.
+- Not all research requires a hypothesis.
+For example, ethnography and phenomenology, which are intended primarily to provide description.

-- Gauch, Hugh G. 2003.
+- Gauch, Hugh G., Jr. 2003.
 Scientific Method in Practice.
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - Poletiek, Fenna.
 2001.
 Hypothesis-testing Behaviour.
-Philadelphia, PA: Psychology Press.
+Philadelphia: Psychology Press.